Curried Acorn Squash Cream Soup with Coconut Milk

 Instructions

-- Meanwhile, melt 2 tbsp butter (or coconut oil) in a cast iron pan and spread the onion evenly into the pan.
+• Meanwhile, melt 2 tablespoon butter (or coconut oil) in a cast iron pan and spread the onion evenly into the pan.
 Brown for about 4-6 minutes over medium heat without stirring.
 Reduce heat and continue cooking, stirring frequently, for 12-15 minutes or until golden brown.
 Deglaze with chicken stock and scrape the pan with a wooden spoon.
 Transfer to a large pot.

-- Scoop out the acorn squash flesh and add to the pot.
-Add 1 tbsp curry powder and bring to a boil then reduce heat and allow to simmer, covered, for about 10-15 minutes.
+• Scoop out the acorn squash flesh and add to the pot.
+Add 1 tablespoon curry powder and bring to a boil then reduce heat and allow to simmer, covered, for about 10-15 minutes.